Tacagava/Class-git-github/README.md

  ## Creators:

-Repo  created by Tatiana
+- Repo  created by: Tatiana
-First commit by Geraldine
+- First commit by Geraldine
-Script Js added by Tatiana
+- Script Js added by Tatiana
-Index and Styles files added By Geraldine
+- Index and Styles files added By Geraldine